How did we get here?

 Coal-heavy states would have felt the changes more than greener states, as was clear in North Dakota and Montana, for example (Climatewire, Sept.
 19, 2016; Climatewire, April 12, 2016).

-To learn more about how the rule works, read our explainer on the Clean Power Plan.
+To learn more about how the rule works technically, read our explainer.

 To read more about Clean Power Plan lawsuits, see our overview of legal challenges.